-RAND V. ARASKOG, 66, Former Chairman and Chief Executive Officer of ITT Corporation (a diversified global corporation engaged in the hospitality and entertainment businesses and the information services businesses) -- He served as chief executive of ITT Corporation (including a predecessor corporation of the same name) beginning in 1979 and chairman beginning in 1980 until he retired in 1998.
-He is a director of Alcatel Alsthom of France, Hartford Financial Services Group, Inc., ITT Educational Services, Inc., ITT Industries, Inc., Dow Jones & Company, Inc., and Shell Oil Company.
+Rand V. Araskog, 67, Retired Chairman and Chief Executive Officer of ITT Corporation (a diversified global corporation engaged in the hospitality and entertainment businesses and the information services businesses)--He served as Chief Executive Officer of ITT Corporation (including a predecessor corporation of the same name) beginning in 1979 and Chairman beginning in 1980 until he retired in 1998.
+He is a director of Alcatel Alsthom of France, The Hartford Financial Services Group, Inc., ITT Educational Services, Inc., ITT Industries, Inc., Dow Jones & Company, Inc., and Shell Oil Company.
 Mr. Araskog is a graduate of the U.S. Military Academy at West Point and attended the Harvard Graduate School of Arts and Sciences.
 He was first elected a director of Rayonier in 1994.

-DONALD W. GRIFFIN, 61, Chairman, President and Chief Executive Officer, Olin Corporation (diversified manufacturing corporation) -- He joined Olin in 1961 and was elected an Executive Vice President in 1987, a director in 1990, Vice Chairman of the Board for Operations in 1993, President and Chief Operating Officer in 1994, President and Chief Executive Officer effective January 1, 1996 and Chairman, President and Chief Executive Officer effective April 25, 1996.
+Donald W. Griffin, 62, Chairman, President and Chief Executive Officer, Olin Corporation (diversified manufacturing corporation)--He joined Olin in 1961 and was elected an Executive Vice President in 1987, a director in 1990, Vice Chairman of the Board for Operations in 1993, President and Chief Operating Officer in 1994, President and Chief Executive Officer effective January 1, 1996 and Chairman, President and Chief Executive Officer effective April 25, 1996.
 He is also a director of ACNielsen Corporation.
 He is a graduate of the University of Evansville, Evansville, Indiana, and has completed the Graduate School for Sales and Marketing Managers at Syracuse University, Syracuse, N.Y.
 He was first elected a director of Rayonier in 1994.

-W. LEE NUTTER, 54, President and Chief Operating Officer, Rayonier -- He was elected to his current position on July 19, 1996, and was elected a director of Rayonier on the same date.
-He joined Rayonier in 1967 in the Northwest Forest Operations and was named Vice President, Timber and Wood in 1984, Vice President, Forest Products in 1985, Senior Vice President, Operations, in 1986 and Executive Vice President in 1987.
+W. Lee Nutter, 55, Chairman, President and Chief Executive Officer, Rayonier--He joined Rayonier in 1967 in the Northwest Forest Operations and was named Vice President, Timber and Wood in 1984, Vice President, Forest Products in 1985, Senior Vice President, Operations, in 1986 and Executive Vice President in 1987.
+He was elected President and Chief Operating Officer and a director of Rayonier on July 19, 1996 and was elected to his present position effective January 1, 1999.
 Mr. Nutter is a member of the Board of Governors of the National Council for Air and Stream Improvement.
-He graduated from the University of Washington and the Harvard Graduate School of Business Administration Advanced Management Program.
+He graduated from the University of Washington and the Harvard University Graduate School of Business Administration Advanced Management Program.

-NICHOLAS L. TRIVISONNO, 50, Chairman and Chief Executive Officer and a director of ACNielsen Corporation (a global leader in market research) -- He has held this position since January 1996.
+Nicholas L. Trivisonno, 51, Chairman and Chief Executive Officer and a director of ACNielsen Corporation (a global leader in market research)--He has held this position since January 1996.
 He also served as Executive Vice President and Chief Financial Officer of The Dun & Bradstreet Corporation (marketer of information, software and services for business decision making) from September 1995 until that corporation spun off ACNielsen in November 1996.
-From October 1993 until July 1995, he served as Executive Vice President-Strategic Planning and Group President of GTE Corporation, a telecommunications company, and served as Senior Vice President-Finance from January 1989 until October 1993.
+From October 1993 until July 1995, he served as Executive Vice President-Strategic Planning and Group President of GTE Corporation (a telecommunications company) and served as Senior Vice President-Finance from January 1989 until October 1993.
 He began his career with Arthur Andersen & Co. in 1968, became a partner in 1979 and was appointed a managing partner in 1986.
 He is a member of the American Institute of Certified Public Accountants and the New York, Connecticut and Louisiana Societies of Certified Public Accountants.
 He earned his BBA degree from St. Francis College.
 He was first elected a director of Rayonier in 1994.